 Digital Quotation Marks & Dialogue Worksheets, Grammar Posters, Punctuation$4.95 Add to cart

 Understanding how writing works makes you a stronger reader.

 No matter what content you’re teaching, you are a reading and writing teacher.
 Knowing parts of speech and how words work together helps students understand the text they read.
 For example, understanding how adjectives modify nouns in sentences help readers understand the choices authors make when it comes to describing characters and setting in a text.
 For example, reading this sentence, “While walking home from her elementary school, shy and cautious Jane ran her fingers through her uncombed, stringy hair before bursting into tears”, gives an indication of Jane’s personality through the adjectives “shy and timid” as well as the words that describe her appearance.

 Fair or not, people who speak well tend to have more opportunities.
 Using proper grammar during interviews for jobs and school, while visiting with relatives, and even in everyday conversations gives a strong first impression.
 This may be premature to think about with elementary students, but teaching them speaking skills early-on can build those steps for success later.
 Students who speak well also feel more confident in their interactions with adults and peers.

 Knowing why teaching grammar is important can help your students succeed in reading, writing, and speaking.
 No matter how you choose to introduce and teach grammar concepts in your classroom, trust that it is imperative to help your students develop verbal and linguistic skills.

-Here are my top 10 Favorite Books to Teach Grammar.
+Top 10 Favorite Books to Teach Grammar

 - I and You and Don’t Forget Who: What Is a Pronoun? by: Brian Cleary